kianoding/From-Spreadsheet-to-Garment-Tag/Tutorial/Introduction.md

 # From Spreadsheet to Garment Tag
 Python Automation for Fashion Archives

+> [!CAUTION]
+> **DISCLAIMER OF FACTUAL ACCURACY**
+>
+> The dataset provided in this repository is designed purely for **demonstration and practice coding purposes**.
+While the general scenario and structure may be inspired by real-world experiences of the author, all identifying information, specific details, names, entities, and events have been significantly modified, abstracted, and fictionalized.
+>
+> The data does not represent an exact factual account of any specific case, person, or entity. **It has been altered solely to protect privacy and provide a generalized, abstract scenario for educational use.**
+>
+> Users should not draw real-world conclusions, apply this data as factual information, or use it for any purpose other than practicing code.
+We disclaim all liability for any reliance on this information as fact.

 ### Introduction
 This tutorial teaches archivists to automate garment label creation using Python.
 We'll transform a CSV spreadsheet into professional bag tags for fashion collections, processing 30 items into a print-ready PDF document in seconds rather than hours.
 You need to have a Google Account to run this on Google Colab/if you have Visual Studio Code, the code should run perfectly fine.